 On April 23, 2018, 10 people were killed and 16 others were injured in a van attack in Toronto.
 Police confirmed that most of the victims were women.
 As news developments came in about the man driving a van into groups of pedestrians, we learned that it was targeted gender-based violence.

 People often dismiss misogyny as a motivation for killing sprees because the devaluation of women has been so normalized historically that misogyny isn’t even considered as a factor for hate crimes, which is to say it doesn’t exist.
+Three of the worst mass killings in Canadian history sprang out of misogyny.

 The men who are mass killers are looked at as individuals rather than the product of the larger social issue of misogyny.
 Instead, the focus becomes their mental health, their childhood, their education, and/or if they were bullied.

-But misogyny kills us, through intimate partner homicide, or murder of women who do not comply to the demands of men, sexual or otherwise.
+But misogyny kills us, through intimate partner homicide, or murder of women who do not comply with the demands of men, sexual or otherwise.
 Hatred of women is not a mental health issue; it’s a fatal social problem.

-“Involuntary Celibate” or “incel” was invented in the early 1990s by a Toronto woman as a way to define a certain type of loneliness and connect with others who were facing the same type of lonieliness.
+“Involuntary Celibate” or “incel” was invented in the early 1990s by a Toronto woman as a way to define a certain type of loneliness and connect with others who were facing the same type of loneliness.
 It has now turned into an online community entrenched with misogyny specific for boys and men who feel socially excluded and incapable to find love, sex or intimacy that they feel they are entitled to.

 Incel is a sub-group of men’s rights activists, the movement of men based on the delusion of oppression, that somehow when women gain any sort of equity men are being oppressed.
 Incel forums online exist to normalize the resentment and violence, men encouraging each other to be misogynists and violent, and recognize those who make commitments to be violent to women as heroes.

 Recently, the incel community has begun to express itself in the form of mass murder.
 Online platforms have long been more concerned with free speech than the literal lives of women, and the vicious, lethal misogyny of incels has flourished in these spaces accordingly.
-In 2014, the incel community encouraged on Elliot Roger who shot and killed six University of California, Santa Barbara students and injured fourteen others.
+In 2014, the incel community encouraged Elliot Roger who shot and killed six University of California, Santa Barbara students, and injured fourteen others.

 It’s More than Sex